johnstamps2020/documentation-portal/README.md

 - Node.js 16.18.0 for running the server (install through nvm)
 - Node.js 18.15.0 for loading configs into the database (install through nvm)

+## Step 2: Make sure Docker Desktop can mount directories from this project

+1. Open Docker Desktop.
+2. Go to **Settings -> Resources -> File sharing**.
+3. Make sure the location of this project is included in the list of directories that can be bind mounted into Docker containers.

-## Configure environment variables for the doc portal server
+## Step 3: Configure environment variables for the doc portal server

 Create a `server/.env` file with the following variables: